-- As much as you can, pay using a credit card instead of cash or check.
+- Use a Credit Card: As much as you can, pay using a credit card instead of cash or check.
 Doing so gives you more protection in case you don’t get what you paid for.
 Often times, the credit card company will work on your behalf to fight the charge or rectify the situation.

-- Research the companies you book your travel with.
-If you’re using a travel company, look for reviews on them online or from friends and family.
+- Do Your Research: Research the companies you book your travel with.
+If you’re using a travel company, look for online reviews or ask friends and family.
 See if any negative reviews come up and how the company responded to them.
-Also, make sure you actually read all the contracts you sign with them as there will likely be language in there that explains what happens in the event of delayed or canceled flights, problems with the trip, etc. If you don’t see those questions answered, ask them.
+Also, make sure you actually read all the contracts you sign with the company as there will likely be language in there that explains what happens in the event of delayed or canceled flights, problems with the trip, etc. If you don’t see those questions answered, ask them.

-- If someone is pressuring you to fork over your credit card info, personal info, or to sign up for some kind of club or special offer, don’t do it.
+- Don’t Feel Pressured: If someone is pressuring you to fork over your credit card information, to give up personal information, or to sign up for some kind of club or special offer, don’t do it.
 A reputable company doesn’t have to force you to buy their service.
 At the first sign that you feel uncomfortable, it’s entirely your right to walk away, hang up the phone, or close the website.
 You can always come back later after verifying the offer is legitimate.

 Research the Costs

-- Don’t assume that just because things cost a certain amount where you live that’s also the case wherever you’re traveling.
+- Costs May Vary: Don’t assume that just because things cost a certain amount where you live that’s also the case wherever you’re traveling.
 That’s especially true if you’re traveling internationally.
-Do your research to find out if you should expect to pay more (or less) for meals, accommodations, or travel.
+Do your research to find out if you should expect to pay more (or less) for meals, accommodations, or transportation.
 It’ll save you from some serious sticker shock down the road.

-- Create a budget for yourself.
-You can’t predict specific costs but you can get a general idea of what you might spend each day on meals, transportation, lodging, and shopping.
-You can either try to your number or just use it as a guideline, depending on your preference.
+- Create a Budget for Yourself: You can’t predict specific costs, but you can get a general idea of what you might spend each day on meals, transportation, lodging, and shopping.
+You can either stick to your number or just use it as a guideline, depending on your preference.

-- Check that budget against the activities and destinations you have planned.
-Now that you can see the costs involved, perhaps that influences the choices you make?
-Maybe that side trip isn’t worth the extra cost.
-Or perhaps there’s financial room for another stop you hadn’t considered.
+- Compare the Numbers: Check that budget against the activities and destinations you have planned.
+Now that you can see the costs involved, perhaps that will change the choices you make.
+Maybe that side trip isn’t worth the extra cost, or perhaps there’s financial room for another stop you hadn’t considered.
 Knowing the costs involved will help you fine-tune the entire experience.

 There are many ways to get travel insurance.
 Check with your credit cards, airline, cruise line, or vacation company.
 You can also check InsureMyTrip to compare independent agencies.
 A good rule of thumb is that travel insurance should cost around five percent of your total trip cost and the emergency medical coverage should at least be in the $10,000-$50,000 range.

-- When it comes to credit cards, keep it simple and use common sense.
-A widely accepted card like Visa and Mastercard is smarter than one of the smaller or niche brands.
+- Keep It Simple: When it comes to credit cards, keep it simple and use common sense.
+A widely accepted card like Visa and Mastercard is smarter than a smaller or niche brand.
 And, if possible, travel with more than one credit card just in case you run into an unforeseen issue with balances or declines.
 Plus, there’s no reason not to think strategically and earn points for your next trip while on this one.

-- Make sure you research any travel protections that come with your credit card.
-Not every card offers them but certain ones have built-in protection to make up for flight delays, trip cancellations, lost baggage, and accidents.
+- Check Your Card’s Travel Protections: Make sure you research any travel protections that come with your credit card.
+Not every card offers them, but certain ones have built-in protection to make up for flight delays, trip cancellations, lost baggage, and accidents.

-- Make sure you alert your credit card issuers that you are traveling, especially if you’re leaving the country.
+- Notify the Card Company of Your Travels: Make sure you alert your credit card issuers that you’re traveling, especially if you’re leaving the country.
 If charges from across the country or globe start showing up on your account, they might start declining them on principle.
-These days, there is often an option online that allows you to alert credit card and banks about travel plans.
+These days, there’s often an option online that allows you to alert your credit cards and bank about travel plans.

 Set Some Money Aside